 OUR MISSION: Singing to delight and inspire arts communities across the globe, we desire to achieve the highest level of choral artistry, build connections within our community through music, and support and encourage emerging artists and composers.

-Founded in 2010, Rivertree Singers is a choral ensemble of young professionals who love living and working in Greenville, SC.
+Founded in 2010, Rivertree Singers is a choral ensemble of young professionals who love living and working in Greenville, South Carolina.
 The name reflects a love for the beautiful trees and river that have been the inspiration for the city’s model revitalization.
-The singers are alumni of collegiate choral organizations at Converse College, Erskine College, Presbyterian College, Shenandoah Conservatory of Music, Bob Jones University, Furman University, Winthrop University, University of Georgia, and the University of South Carolina.
-They share a passion for choral singing and giving back to the Greenville arts community.
+The singers are alumni of collegiate choral organizations from across the state who share a passion for choral singing and giving back to the Greenville arts community.
 What began as a small group of singers desiring an artistic outlet has grown into an internationally recognized community arts organization of disciplined singers, professionals, artists, and teachers.

-As part of the mission to delight and inspire, Rivertree Singers is proud to host its annual Rivertree Singers & Friends Choral Festival.
-Over 160 additional choral musicians from the region and across the US join Rivertree Singers and festival orchestra to perform major choral works.
+Rivertree Singers offers four concerts each season in addition to hosting The Rivertree Singers & Friends Choral Festival.
+Over 150 additional choral musicians from the region and across the country join Rivertree Singers and festival orchestra to perform major choral works.
 This exciting three-day festival is held annually in June.
 Find out more about the festival and view past performances.
 The highlight of each year is A Rivertree Christmas performed each holiday season in various locations around the city.

 Warren Cook, artistic director